Help for the Signs of Vaginal Atrophy

 If you have dryness and discomfort, especially when you have sex, vaginal moisturisers or water-based lubricants may help.
 You use them every few days and just before intercourse.
 If you’ve tried them and they haven’t worked then other treatment options include separate vaginal oestrogen, or a combined progesterone and oestrogen regime.

-The oestrogen can thicken your vaginal walls and ease many of the other symptoms of UTI’s as well but any dryness or discomfort can certainly impact your libido and progesterone is the hormone in women that can help with that.
+The oestrogen can thicken your vaginal walls and ease many of the other symptoms of UTI’s , where progesterone is helpful in preventing UTI’s.
+Any dryness or discomfort can certainly impact your libido and progesterone is the hormone in women that can help with that.

 Oestrogen comes in different forms so you need to think about what may be best for you.
 There are creams or suppositories that you put into your vagina, a soft, flexible vaginal ring and oestrogen pills.